MaxOmlor/Qfrom/README.md

 # Qfrom_slim
-Qfrom provides a unified and simple query language for sets of data.
+Qfrom is a unified and simple to use tool for data manipulation and data analysis.
 This Project is based on Python 3.10.0

 For a first impression here a example of an imaginary company.
 This company consist of four peoble.